StankovicLab/Acoustic-Plotter/README.md

 	<img src="Assets/MouseICON.jpg" width="256" height="256" alt="hi" class="inline"/>
 </p>

-### AUTHOR:

-Created by Stephen McInturff 2022 as part of the Stankovic Lab at Stanford University
-email: stephen_mcinturff@stanford.edu

 ## SUMMARY:
 Application for veiwing and finding thresholds of ABRs and DPOAEs created by the TDT software [BioSigRZ](https://www.tdt.com/component/biosigrz-abr-dpoae-software/)